Comet nucleus: Composition

 It was once thought that water-ice was the predominant constituent of the nucleus.
 In the dirty snowball model, dust is ejected when the ice retreats.
-Based on this, about 80% of the Halley's Comet nucleus would be water ice, and frozen carbon monoxide (CO) makes up another 15%.
+Based on this, about 80% of the Halley's Comet nucleus would be water-ice, and frozen carbon monoxide (CO) makes up another 15%.
 Much of the remainder is frozen carbon dioxide, methane, and ammonia.
 Scientists think that other comets are chemically similar to Halley's Comet.
 The nucleus of Halley's Comet is also an extremely dark black.
 Scientists think that the surface of the comet, and perhaps most other comets, is covered with a black crust of dust and rock that covers most of the ice.
 These comets release gas only when holes in this crust rotate toward the Sun, exposing the interior ice to the warming sunlight.

 This assumption was shown to be naive, starting at Halley.
 Coma composition does not represent nucleus composition, as activity selects for volatiles, and against refractories, including heavy organic fractions.
 Our understanding has evolved more toward mostly rock; recent estimates show that water is perhaps only 20-30% of the mass in typical nuclei.
 Instead, comets are predominantly organic materials and minerals.
+Data from Churyumov–Gerasimenko and Arrokoth, and laboratory experiments on accretion, suggest refractories-to-ices ratios less than 1 may not be possible.

 The composition of water vapor from Churyumov–Gerasimenko comet, as determined by the Rosetta mission, is substantially different from that found on Earth.
 The ratio of deuterium to hydrogen in the water from the comet was determined to be three times that found for terrestrial water.
 This makes it unlikely that water on Earth came from comets such as Churyumov–Gerasimenko.

+Organics

+Rosetta found that around 40% of Churyumov–Gerasimenko nucleus is organic molecules.
+Philae spacecraft, that landed on comet Churyumov–Gerasimenko in November 2014, detected at least 16 organic compounds, of which four (including acetamide, acetone, methyl isocyanate and propionaldehyde) were detected for the first time on a comet.

 Structure

 On 67P/Churyumov–Gerasimenko comet, some of the resulting water vapour may escape from the nucleus, but 80% of it recondenses in layers beneath the surface.
 This observation implies that the thin ice-rich layers exposed close to the surface may be a consequence of cometary activity and evolution, and that global layering does not necessarily occur early in the comet's formation history.

 Measurements carried out by the Philae lander on 67P/Churyumov–Gerasimenko comet, indicate that the dust layer could be as much as 20 cm thick.
 Beneath that is hard ice, or a mixture of ice and dust.
 Porosity appears to increase toward the center of the comet.
-While most scientists thought that all the evidence indicated that the structure of nuclei of comets is processed rubble piles of smaller ice planetesimals of a previous generation, the Rosetta mission dispelled the idea that comets are "rubble piles" of disparate material.
-The Rosetta mission indicated that comets may be "rubble piles" of disparate material.
-Data are not conclusive concerning the collisional environment during the formation and right afterwards.
+While most scientists thought that all the evidence indicated that the structure of nuclei of comets is processed rubble piles of smaller ice planetesimals of a previous generation, the results of Rosetta mission show that not all cometary nucleus are "rubble piles".
+Data were not conclusive concerning the collisional environment during the formation and right afterwards.